-The Commonwealth is already experiencing climate change impacts.
-The Central region is particularly vulnerable to climate hazards such as increasing temperatures and more extreme precipitation patterns, including associated flooding and droughts.
+Climate change is already resulting in dangerous outcomes in the Commonwealth of Massachusetts.
+The Central region is particularly vulnerable to climate hazards such as increasing temperatures, more extreme precipitation, and associated flooding.
 An understanding of the current and future impacts of climate change allows community decision-makers to best tailor adaptation plans to meet the specific challenges faced in this region.
-This report summarizes the highest urgency climate impacts across Human, Infrastructure, Natural Environment, Governance, and Economy sectors for the Central region.
+This report summarizes the highest urgency climate impacts stress on electric transdistribution infrastructure.